tanducmai/myportfolio/content/posts/database-fundamentals.md

 There are primarily two reasons for it:

-1. Compliance with laws and company regulations
+1. Compliance with laws and company regulations.
 1. Data Mining – maybe the data holds some hidden detail?

 When having data stored, we can extract information and use it for decision